Malpertuis (film): Versions

 The English language version of the film that premiered at the 1972 Cannes Film Festival was 100 minutes, as it had been edited by the American distributor from the original 1971 version, and retitled The Legend of Doom House.
 It was subsequently edited further by other distributors.
 The Royal Belgian Film Archive, together with director Harry Kümel, worked to restore the uncut Flemish version of the film, which was released in 1973 as "the director's cut".
-This version is 20 minutes longer, containing some of the best scenes of the film, which had been edited out.
+This version is 20 minutes longer, containing scenes of the film which had been edited out.
 Although this version is more complete, the original voice of Orson Welles is missing from it.